nim-lang/Nim/doc/manual.rst

 **Note**: static[T] is still in development.

-As their name suggests, static parameters must be known at compile-time:
+As their name suggests, static parameters must be computable during semantic analysis:

 .. code-block:: nim